 In addition to improving your overall quality of sleep, magnesium can also improve restless leg syndrome, a condition that causes insomnia and may affect up to 10 percent of the population.

-While treatment for restless leg syndrome is still evolving, one study found magnesium was an effective form of natural therapy.
+While treatment for restless leg syndrome is still evolving,found magnesium was an effective form of natural therapy.

 Digestion and Gut Health